Why PBSA is Smart Choice for Property Investors in 2019 and Beyond

 Rob: And when you get a new property, you might have to do some work to it, even if it is just a bit of painting or decorating.

 Paul: Absolutely and they are costs that you do not have with this.
-And what will generally happen is that the developer will then assign a management company, who will take over the management of that.
+And what will generally happen is that the developer will then assign a management company, which will take over the management of that.
 The developer will then commit to an assurance, to the owner, saying, I will give you x-amount of x, per year, for 5 years, usually.
-And the reason it is only 5 years is that rents have increased by 3% to 4% in this market and in 5 years you will want to look at your true reflections, which is probably going to be around 11.5%, and that carries on going for as long as you want.
+And the reason it is only 5 years is that rents have increased by 3% to 4% in this market and in 5 years you will want to look at your true reflections, which is probably going to be around 11.5%, and that carries ongoing for as long as you want.

-Supply and demand (example location, Newcastle-under-Lyme)
+Supply and Demand (Example Location, Newcastle-under-Lyme)

 Paul: Without being too specific, in this particular location, this is the reason we focus on this location, is because there are 3,000 beds in Newcastle-under-Lyme and 2,700 of those are on campus, there are 300 in the town centre, which is growing.
-What we have got, is there are 11,800 students at Keele Universtiy, alone.
+What we have got, is there are 11,800 students at Keele University, alone.

 Rob: So, there is nowhere near enough.